History of deadly earthquakes

 19 September 2017

-At least 200 people die in and around Mexico City during a magnitude 7.1 earthquake.
+At least 369 people die - most in and around Mexico City - during a magnitude 7.1 earthquake.
 It follows a more powerful but less deadly earthquake 12 days before; the 7 September quake was a magnitude 8.1, the most powerful to hit the country in a century, but its epicentre was offshore.
-It killed more than 65 people in southern Mexico and Guatemala.

 24 August 2016